-It positions the federal health plan as a local Minnesota one, ripping off the state’s slogan (Land of 10,000 Lakes) to push “Land of 10,000 Reasons to Get Health Insurance” – without, incidentally, mentioning a single reason.
+It positions the federal health plan as a local Minnesota one, ripping off the state’s slogan (Land of 10,000 Lakes) to push “10,000 Reasons to Get Health Insurance” – without, incidentally, mentioning a single reason.
 And it features replicas of Bemidji’s (population: 13,431) statues of Paul Bunyan and his blue ox, Babe.

 Unique to Minnesota?
 Not really

-Brian Kroenig, executive creative director at BBDO Proximity, which created the campaign, said they picked the Paul Bunyan statue because “We were looking to what is unique to Minnesota.”
+Brian Kroenig, executive creative director at BBDO Proximity, which created the campaign, said the picked the Paul Bunyan statue because “We were looking to what is unique to Minnesota.”

 Too bad their spokesstatue isn’t.

 The Bemidji statue is far from America’s only one.
-Nor is it even Minnesota’s only one.
 And it’s not even the biggest.

-Portland, Oregon; Bangor, Maine; Klamath, California; Ossineke, Michigan; Lakewood, Wisconsin; and Brainerd, also in Minnesota, all have statues of Paul Bunyan, and each claims him as their very own.
+Portland, Oregon; Bangor, Maine; Klamath, California; Ossineke, Michigan; Lakewood, Wisconsin; and Brainerd, also in Minnesota, each have statues of Paul Bunyan and claim him as their own.

 Klamath’s, at 49 feet, is the tallest, while Portland and Bangor’s (31 feet) tie for not-too-close second.

 Paul Bunyan as Mr. Bill